Pettit Built Engines

 Once approved, typical completion time is 8-10 working days, or 1-3 days for priority builds.

-We accept no deposit or payments until your engine is scheduled to ship (or after your test drive, on car projects).
+Unless we purchase an engine for your build, we typically require no deposit or payments until your engine is scheduled to ship (or after your test drive, on car projects).

 Off-The-Shelf (OTS) Pettit Built Engines